Code-Tomato/fgd/README.md

 **Reference**: Weng et al., "Beware of Fragmentation: Scheduling GPU-Sharing Workloads with Fragmentation Gradient Descent (FGD)" (USENIX ATC '23)

+## Assumptions

+- All GPUs are homogeneous (identical capacity)
+- All GPUs start empty (no pre-existing allocations)
+- CPU resources are not considered (GPU-only scheduling)

 ## Usage

 ```bash